keptn/keptn.github.io/content/docs/develop/integrations/action_provider/index.md

   "shkeptncontext": "08735340-6f9e-4b32-97ff-3b6c292bc509",
   "data": {
     "action": {
-      "name": "Feature toggeling",
+      "name": "Toggle feature flag",
-      "action": "toggle-feature",
+      "action": "featuretoggle",
-      "description": "toggles a feature",
-      "value": {
+      "description": "Toggle feature flag PromotionCampaign from ON to OFF.", "value": {
-        "EnableItemCache": "on"
+        "PromotionCampaign": "off"
       }
     },
     "problem": {
       // contains all problem details
     },
     "project": "sockshop",
-    "stage": "staging",
+    "stage": "production",
     "service": "carts"
   }
 }
 ```

-**Functionality:** After receiving the triggered event, an action-provider has to perform following tasks.
+**Functionality:** After receiving the triggered event, an action-provider must perform following tasks:

 1. Process the incoming Keptn CloudEvent to receive meta-data such as project, stage, and service name.
 Besides, the action and value properties are required.

 2. Decide based on the `action` property whether the action is supported.
 If the action is not supported, no further task is required.

-3. **Send start event:** If the action is supported, send a start event of type: [sh.event.action.started](https://github.com/keptn/spec/blob/master/cloudevents.md#action-started).
+3. **Send start event:** If the action is supported, send a start event of type: [sh.keptn.event.action.started](https://github.com/keptn/spec/blob/master/cloudevents.md#action-started).
 This CloudEvent informs Keptn that a service takes care of executing the action.

 4. Execute the implemented functionality.
 At this step, the action-provider can make use of another automation tool.

-5. **Send finished event:** Send a finished event of type: [sh.event.action.finished](https://github.com/keptn/spec/blob/master/cloudevents.md#action-finished).
+5. **Send finished event:** Send a finished event of type: [sh.keptn.event.action.finished](https://github.com/keptn/spec/blob/master/cloudevents.md#action-finished).
 This informs Keptn to proceed in the remediation or operational workflow.

 **Deployment and service template:** Like any custom *Keptn-service*, an action-provider is a regular Kubernetes service with a deployment and service template.
 See [here](../custom_integration/#example-jmeter-service) how to define those templates for your action-provider.